-What Are the Arizona Tint Laws?
-Tint Regulations
+What Are the Arizona Window Tint Laws?

 Here, we will provide all the necessary information about Arizona’s tint regulations for car windows.
 The Arizona window tint state law was enacted in 1994.
 There are some additional rules concerning car window tinting rules in Arizona.
 We’ve detailed all of our state’s window tint regulations below for your convenience.